Julius Evola: Antisemitism

 Writings by Evola in the late 1930s contributed arguments for Fascist Italy's repression of its Jews.
 Evola encouraged and applauded Mussolini's antisemitic racial laws in 1938, and called for a "supreme Aryan elite" to oppose the Jews.
 In some writings, Evola called Jews a virus.
 He said Fascism and Nazism's final victory over Jews would end "the spiritual decadence of the West" and thereby "re-establish genuine contact between man and a transcendent, supersensible reality".
+Evola's increasingly antisemitic cultural criticism also affected his retrospective treatment of figures from his own avant-garde past.
+Jeffrey T. Schnapp notes that in writings of the late 1930s Evola recast Tristan Tzara and Dada within an antisemitic narrative of cultural dissolution, despite the admiration for Tzara that had characterised his own Dada period.
+Evola did not, however, simply repudiate his own former Dadaism as a youthful error; in later accounts he represented its destructive and "dissolving" experiences as a stage that he believed he had passed through towards philosophy and his later conception of Tradition.

 Evola wrote the foreword and an essay in the second Italian edition of the infamous antisemitic fabrication The Protocols of the Elders of Zion published in 1938 by the Catholic fascist Giovanni Preziosi.
 In it, Evola argued that the Protocols—whether or not a forgery—"contain the plan for an occult war, whose objective is the utter destruction, in the non-Jewish peoples, of all tradition, class, aristocracy, and hierarchy, and of all moral, religious, and spiritual values."
 He was an admirer of Corneliu Zelea Codreanu, the antisemitic leader of the fascist Romanian Iron Guard.
 After Codreanu was assassinated in 1938 on orders from King Carol II, Evola railed against "the Judaic horde" that he accused of planning "Talmudic, Israelite tyranny."